facebookarchive/AsyncDisplayKit/_docs/containers-asviewcontroller.md

 A `UIViewController` provides a view of its own.
 An `ASViewController` is assigned a node to manage in its designated initializer `initWithNode:`.

-Consider the following `ASViewController` subclass from the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram sample app</a> that would like to use a table node as its managed node.
+Consider the following `ASViewController` subclass `PhotoFeedNodeController` from the <a href="https://github.com/facebook/AsyncDisplayKit/tree/master/examples/ASDKgram">ASDKgram sample app</a> that would like to use a table node as its managed node.

 This table node is assigned to the `ASViewController` in its `initWithNode:` designated initializer method.